 Nudge : improving decisions about health, wealth, and happiness /Edition statement:Rev. and expanded ed.
 Published by : Penguin Books, (New York.
 N.Y.)
 Physical details: viii, 312 s. ill.
 22 cm.
 ISBN:9780143115267; 014311526X.

-|Item type||Current location||Call number||Status||Date due||Barcode|
+|Item type||Current library||Call number||Status||Date due||Barcode|

 Includes bibliographical references (p.
-281-302) and index
+281-302) and index.

 Biases and blunders -- Resisting temptation -- Following the herd -- When do we need a nudge?.
 Choice architecture -- Save more tomorrow -- Naive investing -- Credit markets -- Privatizing social security : Smorgasboard style -- Prescription drugs, Part D for daunting -- How to increase organ donations -- Saving the planet -- Improving school choices -- Should patients be forced to buy lottery tickets?.
-Privatizing marriage -- A dozen nudges -- Objections -- The real third way -- Bonus chapter : twenty more nudges -- Postscript : November 2008
+Privatizing marriage -- A dozen nudges -- Objections -- The real third way -- Bonus chapter : twenty more nudges -- Postscript : November 2008.

 "Nudge" is about choicesahow we make them and how we can make better ones.
 Authors Richard H. Thaler and Cass R. Sunstein offer a new perspective on preventing the countless mistakes we makea including ill-advised personal investments, consumption of unhealthy foods, neglect of our natural resources, and other bad decisions.
 Citing decades of cutting-edge behavioral science research, they demonstrate that sensible achoice architectureacan successfully nudge people towards the best decisions without restricting their freedom of choice.
 S straightforward, informative, and entertaining, this is a must-read for anyone with interest in our individual and collective well-being